Feature Descriptions

 There are several ways to design a circuit which receives radio signals.
 Superheterodyne circuits are better at isolating received signals than direct conversion circuits.
 In practical handheld radio usage, the circuit type is almost never the difference between you hearing a signal and you not hearing a signal.
 Most radios on the market today are direct conversion.

-• Direct Conversion - also called a homodyne circuit, this has fewer elements than a superheterodyne circuit and is therefore the least expensive to produce.
+• Direct conversion - also called a homodyne circuit, this has fewer elements than a superheterodyne circuit and is therefore the least expensive to produce.

 • Superheterodyne - often shortened to superhet, this circuit mixes the incoming signal with a local oscillator to produce an intermediate frequency that is easier to filter and amplify, giving better selectivity and sensitivity than a direct conversion circuit.

-• Double Superheterodyne - uses two stages of frequency conversion, providing improved image rejection and selectivity over a single superheterodyne.
+• Double superheterodyne - uses two stages of frequency conversion, providing improved image rejection and selectivity over a single superheterodyne.

-• Triple Superheterodyne - uses three stages of frequency conversion for the highest selectivity and image rejection, typically found only in higher-end radios.
+• Triple superheterodyne - uses three stages of frequency conversion for the highest selectivity and image rejection, typically found only in higher-end radios.

 NOAA

 The NOAA Weather Radio service broadcasts continuous weather information from the National Weather Service on seven VHF frequencies between 162.400 and 162.550 MHz.
-Most handheld radios can receive on these frequences.
+Most handheld radios can receive on these frequencies.
 If the radio has additional features like a weather specific memory group, or a weather scan mode, or a weather quick key, this guide will mark the radio with the NOAA feature.

 NOAA alert

-NOAA Weather Radio broadcasts include a 1050 Hz alert tone that precede warnings about severe weather, natural disasters, and other emergencies.
+NOAA Weather Radio broadcasts include a 1050 Hz alert tone that precedes warnings about severe weather, natural disasters, and other emergencies.
 Radios with the NOAA alert feature can monitor a weather channel silently in the background and sound an alarm when this tone is detected, even when the radio is tuned to another frequency.

 Broadcast FM